 You’ll want your batteries to be as close as possible to your controller and inverter, as well as the solar panels themselves.
 The cables you will use to connect these various components will most likely be made of copper.
 They will also be thick so that they can move a large current safely without overheating.
 That all adds up to increased cost for every foot further away that your batteries are from the rest of the system.
 In short, keep your cables as short as possible.

-Did you enjoy our post on off-grid solar survival?
-Let us know in the comment section below!
+Do you have any experience in building an off-grid solar power system?
+Let us know in the comments section below!